Skip to main content

 {

-"condition": "TR:TradeCountPerUser(from) < 10",
+"Condition": "TR:TradeCountPerUser(GV:MSG_SENDER) < 10",

-"positiveEffects": ["TRU:TradeCountPerUser(from) += 1"],
+"PositiveEffects": ["TRU:TradeCountPerUser(GV:MSG_SENDER) += 1"],

-"negativeEffects": ["revert(\"Trading Transaction Max Reached\")"],
+"NegativeEffects": ["revert(\"Trading Transaction Max Reached\")"],

 }